kencx/calibre-rest/API.md

 >instance of the same file with `automerge=overwrite`, the new file would
 >overwrite ALL existing entries with the same file in the library.

+##### Multiple Files and JSON Data

+When POST-ing multiple files with JSON data, all files will be using the same metadata.
+Because calibredb will attempt to create multiple entries with the same data, this will fail unless the `automerge: new_record` key is included.

 #### Responses

 ##### Success